AuthorOfTheSurf/KobraScript/README.md

     proc on (socket) -> this.active[socket] = true          function on (socket) this.active[socket] = true;

 #### Conditional Statement
-In KobraScript an `if` statement is written with a preference to `..` between conditional blocks and an `end` after the final block to signal the conclusion of the statement.
+In KobraScript the `if` statement is written with a preference to `..` between conditional blocks.
+An `end` after the final block signals the conclusion of the statement.
 Kobra is cold as ice.

     if (is_red && is_food):                                 if (is_red && is_food) {
         eat()                                                   eat ();